 3. Buying cryptocurrency

 You can instruct us to buy cryptocurrencies for you using the e-money in your Revolut account.

-- You can buy cryptocurrencies in three ways.
+You can buy cryptocurrencies in the following ways.
 They are:

 - You can “buy now”, and buy cryptocurrency straight away.

 - You can set up an “auto exchange”, and buy cryptocurrency in the future, if the exchange rate hits the target rate you set.

 - You can set up a “recurring buy”, and buy cryptocurrency at regular intervals in the future, at the exchange rate at each individual time.

 - You can buy multiple cryptocurrencies by selecting a "collection of cryptocurrencies".

 If you "buy now", we’ll follow the procedure below:

 - you tell us how much e-money you want to spend and we'll let you know how much cryptocurrency you can buy (using the exchange rate at the time);